HugoBlox/theme-academic-cv/content/project/AM Receiver/index.md

 # slides: example
 ---

-Desing and assemblage of an homodyne receiver syntonizing a commercial broadcasting station in A.M.
-The radio was made of differents stages:
+Design and assemblage of a homodyne receiver syntonizing a commercial broadcasting station in A.M.
+The radio was made of different stages:

 Audio stage
 Antenna
 Syntonized Amplifier
 Colpitts Oscillator
 AM demodulator and modulator
-Aditionall amplifier stage
+Additional amplifier stage
 Power and regulator